 We have a significant amount of indebtedness.
-As of June 30, 2019, we had \$75.0 million of outstanding borrowings under the Athyrium Credit Facility and have the ability to draw an additional \$35.0 million upon either (i) FDA approval of KPI-121 0.25% for a dry eye indication or (ii) reaching net product revenues of INVELTYS of at least \$25.0 million for the two fiscal quarter period then most recently ended, in each case on or prior to June 30, 2020.
+As of March 31, 2020, we had \$75.0 million of outstanding borrowings under the Athyrium Credit Facility.
 Amounts outstanding under the Athyrium Credit Facility bear interest at a rate of 9.875% per annum.
 The Athyrium Credit Facility provides for quarterly interest-only payments for 48 months.
-Beginning on September 30, 2022, we will be required to make principal and interest payments through October 1, 2024.
+Beginning on September 30, 2022, we will be required to make principal and interest payments through October 1, 2024, the date of maturity.
 Our obligations under the Athyrium Credit Facility are secured by substantially all of our assets.
 We could in the future incur additional indebtedness beyond our borrowings under our Athyrium Credit Facility.